taocpp/PEGTL/doc/Parse-Tree.md

 };
 ```

-You can transform `n` in almost any way you can imagine, the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example shows two techniques for marking nodes as "content-less", and for actual transformations of the parse tree into an AST.
+`transform` can modify `n` in any way you, the [`parse_tree.cpp`](https://github.com/taocpp/PEGTL/blob/master/src/example/pegtl/parse_tree.cpp)-example shows two techniques for marking nodes as "content-less", and for transforming the parse tree into an AST.

-There is another option not shown in the example: You can call `n.reset()` before returning from `transform()`.
-This prevents the node from being added to its parent.
-It removes the node (as well as all of its children) from the generated parse tree.
+It is also possible to all `n.rest()`, or otherwise set `n` to an empty pointer, which effectively removes `n` (and all of its child nodes) from the parse tree.

 ## `tao::pegtl::parse_tree::node`

-This is the default node class used by `tao::pegtl::parse_tree::parse` if no custom node class is specified.
-In that case, the root node, as well as all (nested) child nodes, provide the following interface:
+This is the interface of the node class used by `tao::pegtl::parse_tree::parse` when no custom node class is specified.

 ```c++
 template< typename T >